Alberto Vallarino Clément

-Alberto Vallarino Clément, (Panama City, April 2, 1951) engineer, businessman and president of Grupo VerdeAzul, S.A. since 2011.
+Alberto Vallarino Clément, (Panama City, April 2, 1951) is a Panamanian engineer, businessman and president of Grupo VerdeAzul, S.A. since 2011.

 Biography

 Alberto Vallarino Clément was born in Panama City on April 2, 1951.
 He is the son of Mr. Alberto Vallarino Céspedes and Mrs. Marta Stella Clément Linares.
-One of his great-grandparents, Mr. Enrique Linares, served as president twice and was one of the signers of the Declaration of Independence of the Republic.
-His other grandfather, Carlos Clément, was one of the heroes of the Independence in Colón.
+His great-grandfather Enrique Linares served as president twice and was one of the signers of the Declaration of Independence of the Republic.
+Another grandfather, Carlos Clément, was one of the heroes of the Independence in Colón.

 On July 24, 1981, Vallarino married Adriana Lewis Morgan, daughter of Samuel Lewis Galindo and Itza Morgan de Lewis.
 They have three children: Ana Maria, Diego and Ximena.

 Studies

-In 1968 he obtained his diploma of Bachelor of Science from Colegio La Salle, with first place of honor of his class.
+In 1968, he obtained his diploma of Bachelor of Science from Colegio La Salle, with first place of honor of his class.
 In 1973 he graduated in Industrial Engineering from Cornell University, where he also earned a master's degree in business administration in 1974.